Jeep® Badge of Honor

 Background

 Jeep® Badge of Honor is a brand engagement platform for enthusiasts of off-roading adventures.
-The product helps with discovering new trails and engaging Jeep owners in the growing community.
-Currently, the app has over 17k ratings with an average rating of 4.8.
-It allows for brand engagement in the form of gamification and ordering hard badges to be displayed on one's proudly owned Jeep vehicle.
+The product helps with discovering new trails and engaging Jeep owners in a growing community.
+Currently, the app has over 17k ratings with an average rating of 4.8 and 22k active monthly users.
+It allows for brand engagement in the form of gamification and ordering hard badges to be displayed on one's vehicle.
 The tangible element of the experience connects to the real-life off-roading adventure and drives excitement among Jeep owners.

 Challenge